sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 -  When you run it in Sage, does it fix the problem reported on the ticket?

--  Does it fail to introduce any new problems?
+-  Does it introduce any new problems?

 -  Is it documented sufficiently, including both explanations and doctests?
 (This is **very** important: all code in Sage must have doctests, so even if the patch is for code which didn't have a doctest before, the new version must include one.)
+In particular, all new code must be **100% doctested**.
+Use the command ``sage -coverage <files>`` to see the coverage percentage of ``<files>``.

 -  In particular, is there a doctest illustrating that the bug has been fixed?
 If a function used to give the wrong answer and this patch fixes that, then if possible, it should include a doctest illustrating its new success.

+-  If the patch claims to speed up some computation, does the ticket contain code examples to illustrate the claim?
+The ticket should explain the speed efficiency before applying the patch.
+It should also explain the speed efficiency gained after applying the patch.
+   In both the "before" and "after" explanation, there should be code samples to illustrate the claims.
+It is not sufficient to just mention that the patch results in a speed-up of up to x percent or y factor.

+-  Does the reference manual build without errors?
+You can test the reference manual using the command
+   ``sage -docbuild reference html``.

+-  Do all doctests pass without errors?
+You can test the Sage library with ``make test`` or ``make ptest`` (edit the number of threads in ``$SAGE_ROOT/makefile`` before using ``ptest``).

 If the answers to these and other such reasonable questions are